tare/Lux/README.md

 As in **data.tsv**, on each line there should be exactly 4×N<sub>replicates</sub> values separated with the tabs.
 Each of the replicate specified in **data.csv** should have its own control data.
 Moreover, the order of the replicate-specific blocks between the noncontrol and control data is assumed to be the same.

 The prior knowledge on the control cytosines is supplied in the file **control_prior.tsv**.
-Although, the hierarchical model allows that the control cytosines would have different priors between replicates but this is not implemented in the current version.
+Although the hierarchical model allows that the control cytosines would have different priors between replicates, this is not implemented in the current version.
 Therefore, each line in **control_prior.tsv** should have exactly three tab-separated values and the order of the rows, i.e., control cytosines, should be the same in **control_data.tsv** and **control_prior.tsv**.

 ### Summarizing HMC chains
 After the runs are completed their output can be summarized using **print** as follows